Names & Variants

 Newspapers & Military

-Newspapers fill gaps between censuses; Civil War units draw men from Pinecreek’s neighborhoods.
+Newspapers fill gaps between censuses; Civil War and later units draw men from Pinecreek's neighborhoods and villages.

 See Locality Guide notes on Jefferson County titles and wartime units.